 Live Chat

-Home » Blog » Exchange Server » How to Restore Exchange Database To A New Server?
+Home » Blog » Exchange Server » How to Restore Exchange Database To Different Server?
 Get the Solution

 Exchange Server

-How to Restore Exchange Database To A New Server?
+How to Restore Exchange Database To Different Server?
 Get the Solution

-Summary: Have you ever wonder how to restore Exchange database to a new server.
-If yes, then this write-up help users and provide the complete solution to restore the mailbox database to the new server via manual and advanced solution without any loss of data or corruption.
+Summary: Have you ever wondered how to restore Exchange database to different server?
+If yes, then this write-up helps users and provides the complete solution to restore the mailbox database to the new server via manual and advanced solution without any loss of data or corruption.

-Nowadays the existing Exchange Server is being upgraded or replaced by the new one because day by day Microsoft is upgrading the server along with its services by providing the advanced feature, security, etc… which makes the Exchange users / administrators work a lot easier.
+Nowadays the existing Exchange Server is being upgraded or replaced by the new one because Microsoft is upgrading their servers day by day.
+It incorporates unique services, security, advanced features, etc… which makes the Exchange users/administrators work a lot easier.

-If your are working on the older version of MS Exchange Server and want to upgrade to the new one, in that case users will need to restore & mount the mailbox database to the new server.
+If you are working on the older version of MS Exchange Server and want to upgrade to the new one, in that case, users will need to restore & mount the mailbox database to the new server.

 By reading this write-up, users can easily move & restore Exchange database to a new server.
 With minimum outage.
-This article also help users to restore the corrupt offline / dismounted EDB to the new server.
+This article also helps users restore the corrupt offline/dismounted EDB to the new server.

 Before moving towards the solution, first have a quick brief about the Exchange database downtime scenario.

-Overview Of Exchange Downtime While Restoring the EDB to A New Server
+Overview Of Exchange Downtime While Recovering the EDB to A New Server

-This situation arise when the Microsoft Exchange Server come across with failures, having network connectivity or database issue, shutdown, etc… It disconnects all the Exchange users mailboxes and because of which the entire email flow/communication and business.
-All this occur in mailbox database restore process.
+This situation arises when the Microsoft Exchange Server comes across failures, has network connectivity or database issues, shutdowns, etc… It disconnects all the Exchange user’s mailboxes and disrupts the entire email flow/communication.
+All this occurs in the mailbox database restore process.

 Note: It is suggested to perform the database restore job after working hours in order to avoid the downtime in the business.

-However, to avoid the disruption and complexity that users face to restore mailbox database to new server, users can use the Exchange EDB Repair Tool.
-This recovery manager for Exchange database utility help users to repair Exchange mailbox & EDB file from corruption automatically without any loss of data and export recovered EDB mailboxes to Live Exchange Server in a simplified manner along with healthy Exchange database mailboxes.
+However, to avoid the disruption and complexity that users face in restoring the mailbox database to a new server, users can use the Exchange EDB Repair Tool.
+This recovery manager for Exchange database utility helps users in repairing the Exchange mailbox & EDB files.

-Manual Methods to Restore Exchange Database to a New Server
+Manual Methods to Restore Exchange Database to Different Server

-Follow the solutions give below to restore the Microsoft Exchange mailbox database to the new server
+Follow the solutions given below to restore the Microsoft Exchange mailbox database to the new server

 Solution 1: Use the Database Portability Method

-Database Portability is the MS Exchange Server features with enables the administrator to migrate, mount, or restore the Exchange database to the target Exchange Server in an easy.
-This features is available in in the Microsoft Exchange 2019, 2016, 2013, 2010 & 2010 and it reduce overall recovery times.
+Database Portability is the MS Exchange Server feature that enables the administrator to migrate, mount, or move the Exchange database to different server in an easy way.
+This feature is available in Microsoft Exchange 2019, 2016, & 2013 and it reduces overall recovery times.

-It is the easiest way to move the Exchange database to the different server.
-This solution help users to quickly migrate the mailbox database from the existing or old server with minimum downtime.
+It is the easiest way to move the Exchange database to a different server.
+This solution helps users quickly migrate the mailbox database from the existing or old server with minimum downtime.

-With the help of this method users can move the Exchange database from one server to the new one in same organization.
-The new Exchange Server should have same database schema same as the previous one.
-Also, note that users cannot move the mailbox database from the previous versions to the running Exchange Server such as: 2016 or 2019.
+With the help of this method, users can move the Exchange database from one server to a new one in the same organization.
+The new Exchange Server should have the same database schema as the previous one.
+Also, note that users cannot move the mailbox database from the previous versions to the running Exchange Server such as 2016 or 2019.

-Important Point: This solution only work if the source & target Exchange Server is running on the same version and OS (Operating System).
+Important Point: To restore Exchange database to different server, you need to make sure that the source & target Exchange Server are running on the same version and OS (Operating System).

-Things to Know Before You Begin the Solution
+Things to Know Before You Begin to Recover Exchange Database

 1. Users cannot use the Exchange Admin Center to move the Exchange user mailboxes to the recovered or dial tone database via database portability.

 2. You have to assign the permission to perform this procedure.
-To see what kind of permission you need, for that check the mailbox recovery in the recipients permissions.
+To see what kind of permission you need, check the mailbox recovery in the recipient’s permissions.

 Syntax: